-The soil food web is an intricate, interdependent network of life, from the primary consumers (bacteria and fungi) to the larger predators (insects and birds etc.) and everything in between.
+The soil food web is an intricate, interdependent, and fragile network of life from the primary consumers (bacteria and fungi) to the larger predators (insects and birds etc.) and everything in between.

 The interaction of all these living things in the soil is fascinating and it all begins with the primary consumers – and plants know this, which is why they give up some of the simple sugars produced through photosynthesis (exudates) to feed the bacteria and fungi in exchange for the nutrients and minerals necessary for plant growth.